Christmas Keeps Getting Earlier

-Downtown El Paso was abuzz with activity this past weekend, as throngs turned out for the city’s first Downtown Holiday Shop Fiesta.
-Staged on South El Paso Street between the downtown core and the Santa Fe Bridge border crossing with Ciudad Juarez, the event featured roving mariachis, Brazilian samba, Christmas carolers, street food, and mural painting.
+Downtown El Paso was abuzz with activity this past weekend, no rx as throngs turned out for the city’s first Downtown Holiday Shop Fiesta.
+Staged on South El Paso Street between the downtown core and the Santa Fe Bridge border crossing with Ciudad Juarez, recipe the event featured roving mariachis, story Brazilian samba, Christmas carolers, street food, and mural painting.
 At bargain prices, merchants displayed clothing, shoes, backpacks, dollar slippers, Spiderman coloring books, electronic products, flowers, sink strainers, brooms, and dust pans-virtually every product imaginable.

 “Beat Black Friday’s long lines and early starts a week early with the DWNTWN Sales,” pitched a Facebook posting advertising the event.
 The November 17 fiesta was sponsored by the El Paso Central Business Association, Downtown Management District, Downtown Shopping District and the City of El Paso Museum and Cultural Affairs Department.